 Unfortunately, accidents happen.
 The good news is that most of the time, injuries are not serious and temporary.
 While you and your child might be shaken by what happened, a lawsuit might not be your best course of action in this case.

 There are times when it’s clear your child’s injury isn’t minor or going to go away in a couple days.
-In the State of Washington, there were 353 serious injuries and 82 child abuse incidents at daycares in a three-year period spanning from 2016 to 2019.
+In the State of Washington, there were 599 serious injuries and 118 child abuse incidents at daycares in the five-year period spanning from 2016 to 2021.

 What makes up a “serious” injury?
 Some of these include:

-If your child’s injuries resulted in substantial damages, it’s time to pick up the phone and call a personal injury lawyer.
+If a daycare worker’s negligence caused your child’s injuries, it’s time to pick up the phone and call a personal injury lawyer.
 In many cases, you can still file a lawsuit, even if you signed a liability waiver with the daycare facility.